-Cavan Sullivan’s first MLS goal isn’t enough as the Union lose again, this time at Orlando
+Cavan Sullivan’s first MLS goal isn’t enough as the Union lose at Orlando

 Sullivan helped the Union rally from 2-0 and 3-1 down in the second half, but the back line threw a point away when Martín Ojeda scored a too-easy winner in the 90th minute.

-Some day, the Union’s game at Orlando on Wednesday might only be remembered as the one where Cavan Sullivan scored his first goal in MLS play.
+Some day, the Union’s game at Orlando on Wednesday might only be remembered as the one when Cavan Sullivan scored his first goal in MLS play.

-Even worse, at the final whistle, Sporting Kansas City was leading the Los Angeles Galaxy, meaning the Union officially had the worst record leaguewide (1-9-3, 6 points) to coincide with the league’s lowest payroll.
+Even worse, Sporting Kansas City was leading the Los Angeles Galaxy, meaning the Union officially had the league’s worst record (1-9-3, 6 points) to coincide with the league’s lowest payroll.

 The night started with a rotated Union lineup, which was no surprise between the midweek date and a long injury list.
 Goalkeeper Andre Blake, defenders Japhet Sery Larsen and Frankie Westfield, and midfielder Jesús Bueno were all out.